-- A participant fails to respond to mailed questionnaires and RC staff cannot make contact with the participant either by phone or by mail. - Mail sent to the participant has been returned to the CCC because the participant is no longer at the address (and an updated address is not available) and the participant cannot be contacted by phone. - A participant is listed on WHIX1591 Participants Who Are Lost-to-Follow-up and Participants Requesting No Follow-up.
+- A participant fails to respond to mailed questionnaires and FC staff cannot make contact with the participant either by phone or by mail. - Mail sent to the participant has been returned to the CC because the participant is no longer at the address (and an updated address is not available) and the participant cannot be contacted by phone. - A participant is listed on WHIX1592 Participants Who Are Lost-to-Follow-up and Participants Requesting No Follow-up.

-A search need not be initiated if the participant is known to be away (on vacation, for example) and will be reachable at the address and phone number listed in her file later.
-The RC staff should exercise discretion in deciding how soon after a missed contact to begin efforts to locate the participant.
+A search need not be initiated if the participant is known to be away (on vacation, for example) and will be reachable at the address and phone number listed in her file at a later date.
+The FC staff should exercise discretion in deciding how soon after a missed contact to begin efforts to locate the participant.
 In general, a search should be initiated on all participants whose whereabouts have not been established once the time window for the scheduled contact has ended.